Coronavirus digest: Over 6,000 flights canceled over Christmas weekend as omicron surges | DW | 26.12.2021

 On Saturday, more than 2,800 flights were canceled, including nearly 990 flights from or to United States airports alone.

-Friday saw around 2,400 cancellations, while on Sunday 1,500 flights were scrubbed so far.
+Friday saw around 2,400 cancellations, while on Sunday 1,500 flights have been scrubbed so far.

-Several airliners, including Lufthansa, Delta and United, are facing staff shortages with pilots, cabin crew and other employees calling in sick or staying in quarantine.
+Several airlines, including Lufthansa, Delta and United, are facing staff shortages with pilots, cabin crew and other employees calling in sick or staying in quarantine.

 Germany has postponed its goal of inoculating 80% of its population with at least one dose and now wants to reach the target by the end of January, a government spokesperson told newspaper Bild am Sonntag.